it-at-m/startercode-generator-munich/_templates/template_header.md

 # Starter code for all datasets of the City of Munich

-💡 Have you ever **wished to be able to open any dataset in a data portal with one click and get a fully configured Python Jupyter Notebook or R Markdown file?
+💡 Have you ever **wished to be able to open any dataset in a data portal with one click and get a fully configured Python or R Markdown file?
 Like – with all metadata, descriptions, data links, and some starter code?**

 This is an experiment to provide exactly this.